gpufit/Gpuspline/docs/api.rst

 +++++++++++++++++++++++++++

 This function calculates 2D cubic spline coefficients for intervals between data points of the input data.
 Every interval is represented by 16 coefficients.
+The number of spline intervals is the product of the dimensions of the input data array reduced by 1 in each dimension.

 .. code-block:: cpp